Fijishi-Enterprises/BenthicIMG-Analyser/docs/scripts.rst

 ::

-  # Stop all gunicorn processes.
+  # Stop all gunicorn and celery processes.
-  # The purpose here is just to allow the Django code to be updated,
+  # The purpose here is to allow the Django code to be updated.
-  # so redis and celery don't need to be stopped.
+  # Redis doesn't need to be stopped because it doesn't run the Django code.
-  echo "Stopping gunicorn."
-  pkill gunicorn
+  cd /cnhome

-  echo "Stopping celery beat and worker" cd /cnhome supervisorctl -c config/supervisor.conf stop celeryworker supervisorctl -c config/supervisor.conf stop celerybeat
+  supervisorctl -c config/supervisor.conf stop gunicorn supervisorctl -c config/supervisor.conf stop celeryworker supervisorctl -c config/supervisor.conf stop celerybeat